 - Non-Player Character: The "gods," including Doomtrain, Kyogre, and Shiva.

 - Noodle Incident: Isshin, Joachim, Yuri, Ky, and Lyon went on an anemoi hunt... and had a miserable time of it.
 None of them will ever talk about it.

 - Suck E. Cheese's: Sirocco has one!
 Kaguya tried to take Ky there.
 For Valentine's Day.

 - Summon Everyman Hero: Characters range from the superheroes of Tiger & Bunny and The DCU to normal humans like Tsuruya.

 - Super Team: A bona fide Justice League, or at least as bona fide as one can get with Booster Gold as its manager and only member actually from The DCU.

 - Time Travel: Often casually utilized by Dave Strider, but special mention goes to the Ao Oni plot, in which Dave and Supernova came back to the present of the RP from a Bad Future in order to Set Right What Once Went Wrong.

-- Wide Open Sandbox: Word of God says that, while there will be self-contained, mod-run plots, the game does not have an overarching plot.
+- Wide Open Sandbox: While there are self-contained, mod-run plots, the game does not have an overarching plot.
 This leaves characters and players to do much of what they please.
 Characters can get jobs in the city, go on trips into the wilderness to explore and collect anemoi, or anything else one can do in a city of Sirocco's size.